BEST HOSPITALS - U.S. NEWS & WORLD REPORT

 Received from the National Cancer Institute in acknowledgement of the hospital’s Alvin J. Siteman Cancer Center.

 Received from The Joint Commission.
-Barnes-Jewish was the first hospital in St. Louis to earn this certification for having the critical elements in place to achieve long-term success in improving outcomes for stroke patients.
+Barnes-Jewish was the first hospital in St. Louis to earn the initial Primary Stroke certification in 2007; in 2013 we advanced to achieve Comprehensive Stroke certification for having the critical elements in place to achieve long-term success in improving outcomes for stroke patients.

 Bariatric Surgery Center of Excellence

-Received in 2006 from the American Society for Bariatric Surgery.
+Received in 2006 from the American Society for Bariatric Surgery; successful recertification every three years since (most recent 2018).

 National Cancer Institute “exceptional” Rating